 It is Easier to Maintain

-However, even as they get older, female athletes still feel pressure to conform to feminine standards.
-They are often told that they need to be more ladylike on the field and that they should avoid being too aggressive or masculine.
-They are also told to focus on their appearance and to make sure they look good to be seen as attractive and feminine.
-This pressure to conform to feminine standards can be very damaging to female athletes, as it can make them feel like they have to sacrifice their style and preferences.
+Even as female athletes grow older, they continue to feel the pressure to conform to feminine standards.
+They are often told to be more ladylike on the field, avoid being too aggressive or masculine, and prioritize their appearance to be seen as attractive and feminine.
+This pressure to conform can be extremely harmful, as it makes female athletes feel like they have to sacrifice their personal style and preferences.

-In another study of young female athletes, it was found that many of the participants felt the need to “prove” their femininity to be taken seriously as athletes.
-In other words, they felt the need to dress and behave in a more traditionally feminine way to be respected as athletes.
+In fact, a study of young female athletes revealed that many of the participants felt they needed to “prove” their femininity to be taken seriously as athletes.
+In other words, they felt the need to dress and behave in a more traditionally feminine way to earn respect as athletes.

 Softball players often feel a strong sense of camaraderie and connection with their teammates.
 Teamwork is a fundamental aspect of the game, and players work together to achieve a common goal.
 However, this sense of unity can sometimes be disrupted when players feel like they do not fit in because of their appearance.

 For some players, not having long hair can make them feel like they do not belong or are not part of the team.
 This can be particularly challenging for players who are new to the team or who are still trying to find their place within the group.
 They may feel pressure to conform to the expectations of the team or to change their appearance in order to fit in.